wes-spinks/NC-DMV-Scraper/README.md

 * you can make it scrape more, or less, often, with the tradeoff being the annoyance of constant notifications vs the loss of potential opportunity to snatch up a nice appointment

 If you want help with any of those things, make a github issue and i will be glad to help out.
 They should be basic enough though that this is really a chatgpt-able problem.

+If you do make changes like that, please publish them, so that others lives can also be easier!